Skip to main content

 In your Console, go to Accounts > Vaults

-For each Vault, you can see its name, the User ID associated with the Vault Owner (client), the date that the Vault was created, and date of its last update
+For each Vault, you can see its name, the User ID associated with the Primary User (client), the date that the Vault was created, and date of its last update.

 View Vault Details

-In the View menu, you can see the Vault's key details, including the Name, Vault ID, the Owner's email address, the Affiliate, and the Creation and Update dates
+In the View menu, you can see the Vault's key details, including the Name, Vault ID, the Primary's email address, the Affiliate, and the Creation and Update dates.

 Select Assign SideDrawers to this Vault to add existing SideDrawers to the Vault